Timeline Guide

 Realistic Total Timeline

-From your first day of CLP study to holding your Texas CDL: 5 to 9 weeks for most people going full-time.
-Add 2–4 weeks for part-time programs or delays (see below).
+From your first day of CLP study to passing the CDL skills test, many full-time students finish in roughly 5 to 9 weeks.
+Add 2–4 weeks or more for part-time programs, testing delays, or retakes (see below).

 Full-Time vs. Part-Time CDL Programs